New on Netflix in July

 )

-Here are the very best TV shows and movies coming to Netflix this month, including the grand finale of the biggest show in the streamer’s history
+Here’s all the very best TV shows and movies coming to Netflix this month, including a long-awaited sequel from comedy giant Adam Sandler

 By Charlotte Briggs, Feature Writer